irulappan151204/Chatting-with-Local-RAG/README.md

 2. **Processing Pipeline**:
    - The PDF is processed using `PyPDFLoader` or `pdfplumber` to extract text.
    - The extracted text is split into smaller chunks using `RecursiveCharacterTextSplitter`.
-   - Embeddings for the text chunks are generated using `OllamaEmbeddings`.
+   - Embeddings for the text chunks are generated using `nomic-embed-text`.
    - The embeddings are stored in a `Chroma` vector database for efficient retrieval.

 3. **Query Execution**: